QUALITY MATTERS FUND

 To read the Impact Report from the 2023-2024 QMF

-The 2025 Quality Matters Fund will support child care providers with tuition assistance, unique skills training via UTC Wolf Trap Teaching Artist classroom residencies, and the new facility-update “Child Care Builder Funds”.
+The 2025 Quality Matters Fund will support child care providers with tuition assistance, unique skills training via UTC Wolf Trap Teaching Artist classroom residencies, facility-update “Child Care Builder Funds”, and as of July 1, 2025, the Fire Marshal facility upgrade fund.

 To learn more about 2025 GRANT opportunitieS click the buttons below.